DoTheEvo/ANGRYsearch/README.md

 `notifications` setting in the config turns on/off desktop notifications informing about background automatic update finishing
 `conditional_mounts_for_autoupdate` in the config can prevent autoupdate from running if set mount points are not present

+*Desktop notifications from cronjob not always work, so on your distro you might be without them*

 ### How it works & additional details:

 ![look in to the database](http://i.imgur.com/LuHZa3g.png)

-* on update angrysearch crawls through your file system and creates a database in `~/.cache/angrysearch/angry_database.db`
+* on update angrysearch crawls through your file system and creates its database
-* the database has two columns, one containing full path to every file or directory found, other column indicates if the path is to a file or a directory.
+* the database has a column containing full path to every file and directory found, another column indicates if the path is to a file or a directory.
 If `full mode` is enabled then there are also columns for the last modification and for the size of files in bytes
-* when typing in to the search input the full path column is searched for occurances of the searched terms and the one containing them are shown
+* when typing in to the search input the full path column is searched for occurances of the searched terms and the ones containing them are shown
 * the database uses [FTS](https://sqlite.org/fts3.html) extension of sqlite for indexing to dramaticly improve search speed and get the instantaneous feel - results as you type
-* drawback of this indexing is inability to do substring searches, but the checkbox in the top right corner can change this.
-If it's unchecked it will not use FTS tables and just do regular slow database search query
+drawback of this indexing is inability to do substring searches, but the checkbox in the top right corner can change this.
+If it's unchecked it will not use FTS tables and just do regular slower database search query
+* hovering mouse over the update button will show how old the database is
 * **double-click** on items in search results:
   * `Name` - the first column, opens the file in application associated with its mimetype in xdg-open
   * `Path` - the second column, open the item's location in the file manager
 * results can be sorted by clicking on column's headers, only the presented results will be sorted, meaning that by default max 500 items.
 To return to the default sort, sort by path column
 * hotkeys
     * `F6` `ctrl+L` `alt+D` - focus search input
+    * `Enter` in search input- jump to results
-    * `Enter` - open selected item in associated application
+    * `Enter` in search results - open selected item in associated application
     * `shift+Enter` - open items location
     * `Tab` - cycle through UI elements
     * `shift-Tab` - cycle backward through UI elements
     * `arrow up` `arrow down` - navigate through search results
     * `Esc` `ctrl+Q` - exit the application
+* FTS5 is the new version of the indexing extension of sqlite, most distros don't have it yet and are on FTS4, the systems that do have it have two additional benefits in `fast mode` search
+    * can exclude from search results by using the minus sign: search `wav -home` would show all paths containing the word `wav` except the ones also containing `home`
+    * ignorance of diacritic, search for `oko` would also show results like `ôko` `ókö` `Okǒ`

+  to check if FTS5 is available on your system - in update dialog window, hover mouse over the text `• creating new database`

 ### Configuration: